 Consumers Advised To Plan Around Post Office Industrial Action

-Staff at the other 480 Post Offices in Northern Ireland are not taking part in any industrial action so these branches will operate as normal.
+Staff at the other 474 Post Offices in Northern Ireland are not taking part in any industrial action.

-Customers can use the Post Office online branch finder at www.postoffice.co.uk/branch-finder on Saturday to find out if their branch is closed and which nearby branches are open.
-Normal service will resume on Monday 5 December.
+Customers can call Post Office Ltd on 0345 611 2970 on Thursday to find out if their branch is closed and which nearby branches are open.
+Alternatively, customers can use the Post Office online branch finder at http://www.postoffice.co.uk/branch-finder.
+Normal service will resume on Friday 16 September.

-“To collect benefits and pensions at a Post Office you can use any unaffected branch or use a Post Office ATM to take out cash.
+“To collect benefits and pensions you can use any unaffected Post Office branches or use a Post Office ATM to take out cash.
 Visit www.postoffice.co.uk/atm-locator to check which branches have ATMs.

 “For those who usually pay bills at the Post Office, this can still be done at any unaffected Post Office branch or you can avoid late payments by calling the company and asking about alternative ways of paying, for example you may be able to pay over the phone or online,” concluded Michael.